The Fall River Cult Murders, 1979-80

 The inevitable backlash to these often strange (and sometimes dangerous) new religious sects led to the rise of the "counter-cult movement."
 Not surprisingly, Christian fundamentalists would play a leading role.
 The shock propaganda of these “counter-cultists” successfully tapped into the social anxieties of the day and found broad support among concerned parents.
 With more women joining the workforce and increasing numbers of teenagers left to their own devices, there was a new level of fear and uncertainty within the nuclear family unit.
 The threat of one’s children falling victim to some crazed cult seemed very real.
 Or so the public was led to believe.

-.1 Fueled by religious fanatics, quack psychiatrists and the tabloid media, it was claimed that a vast Satanic criminal network existed throughout the country.
+From within this social context a cultural phenomenon known as ‘The Satanic Panic’ was born.1 Fueled by religious fanatics, quack psychiatrists and the tabloid media, it was claimed that a vast Satanic criminal network existed throughout the country.
 Organized devil-worshipers were responsible for any number of heinous acts – including kidnapping, child abuse, animal mutilation, rape, torture, human sacrifice and cannibalism – all of which was taking place under our very noses.

 At its height, ‘The Satanic Panic’ was akin to a modern-day witch hunt.
 Otherwise rational people got caught up in the hysteria and a number of lives were ruined, often based on nothing more than the twisted fantasies of the accusers themselves.
 Eventually the leading “occult criminal experts” were discredited and public perceptions would shift in a more rational direction, but by then the damage had already been done.

 Obviously the idea of some grand Satanic criminal conspiracy is absurd.
 However, as it turns out, the claims weren’t entirely unfounded.
 Though isolated and few in number, there were indeed criminal “cults” comprised of self-styled Satanists active during this period.
-Including some that embodied – or, more likely, imitated – all of the worst scare stories that parents had been warned about
+Including some that embodied – or, more likely, imitated – all of the worst scare stories that parents had been warned about.

 THE DEVIL COMES TO FALL RIVER